runtpacket/Struggle-Bus-Labs/README.md

 X and Y upgraded to West 3d Bererker's.
 [X rail](https://west3d.com/products/berserker-mgn12h-1r-300-350-400-linear-rails-viking-skis-with-carriages?variant=43506758025428) and [y Rails](https://west3d.com/products/berserker-mgn9h-1r-150-300-350-400-linear-rails-viking-skis-with-carriages?variant=43506738856148)

 Z rails are formbot vivedino's.
-Lubed the rails with EP2.
+The Berserker's were nice and clean when they arrived.
+I cleaned with ISO and lubed the rails with EP2.
 So far I have used 1/4 of the syringe.
 Lots left for maitenance.

 # Panel's